-Approximately 60% of WHEB's investments provide solutions approved - or are committed to having them approved - by to climate change.
-At the same time, all the investments in the Science Based Targets initiative (SBTi).
-We plan to further the strategy generate GHG emissions in their day-to-day scrutinize the credibility of these targets in 2023. operations.
-We work with the management of our investee Furthermore, the thematic structure of our strategy means companies to encourage them to set demanding NZC targets that we are entirely absent from parts of the economy such and then to assess these targets and monitor the absolute as fossil fuel exploration and production that are most at risk CO2e reductions across the portfolio on an annual basis. from a transition to a NZC economy.
+Approximately 60% of WHEB's investments provide solutions to climate change.
+At the same time, all the investments in the strategy generate GHG emissions in their day-to-day operations.
+We work with the management of our investee companies to encourage them to set demanding NZC targets and then to assess these targets and monitor the absolute CO2e reductions across the portfolio on an annual basis.

 Many of WHEB's portfolio companies have announced commitments to achieving NZC emissions.
-Over 90% of portfolio companies with targets have already had these
+Over 90% of portfolio companies with targets have already had these approved - or are committed to having them approved - by the Science Based Targets initiative (SBTi).
+We plan to further scrutinize the credibility of these targets in 2023.